tfili001/lexer/README.md

-# simple lexical analyzer for future language
+# lexical analyzer for a scripting language